 - “Complement Fixation Activity of Fulvic Acid from Shilajit and Other Natural Sources” (Study on the biological properties of shilajit components) DOI: 10.1002/ptr.2635

-- “Morphometric Study of Primary Rat Hippocampal Cells Exposed to Shilajit” (Research on the cellular effects of shilajit) International Journal of Alzheimer’s Disease, Vol. 2012 Link to the study
+- “Morphometric Study of Primary Rat Hippocampal Cells Exposed to Shilajit” (Research on the cellular effects of shilajit) International Journal of Alzheimer’s Disease, Vol. 2012 Link to study